 Pros and Cons of Whole Life

-Although whole life insurance is much more expensive compared to term life, I really liked the investment aspect of whole life where it builds cash value every year as long as you continue to pay annual premium.
+Although whole life insurance is much more expensive compared to term life (higher premium rates), I really liked the investment aspect of whole life where it builds cash value every year as long as you continue to pay annual premium.
 When enough cash value is accumulated via dividends, you have the option to stop paying the annual premium and still get the life-long protection.
 This is the main reason why I decided to get whole life as part of my total life insurance portfolio.
 Obviously because the cost is too high for whole life, I had to balance it by purchasing the term life.

 Do you currently own life insurance?
 If so, then what does your life insurance portfolio look like?